-ADELANTE REIT GROWTH AND INCOME TRUST, SERIES 8
+ADELANTE REIT GROWTH AND INCOME TRUST, SERIES 9 (SMART TRUST 251)

-The trust is a unit investment trust designated Smart Trust, Adelante REIT Growth and Income Trust, Series 8.
+Smart Trust 251 consists of a unit investment trust designated Smart Trust, Adelante REIT Growth and Income Trust, Series 9.
 The sponsor is Hennion & Walsh, Inc. The trust seeks to provide investors with total return potential by investing in an unmanaged, diversified portfolio of common and preferred stock of real estate investment trusts and similar real estate-related companies and other companies.
 The portfolio was selected by Adelante Capital Management LLC.
 The sponsor cannot assure that the trust will achieve this objective.